zaiisao/Documentation/en/cloud-recording/cloud_recording_api_rest.md

 After getting a resource ID, call `start` to begin cloud recording.
 The Cloud Recording service does the following after you call `start`:

 1. [Subscribes](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%20Platforms#sub) to the audio and video streams in the channel according to `recordingConfig`.
-2. Records the media streams according to `recordingFileConfig`, or takes screenshots according to `snapshotConfig`.
+2. Processes the subscribed media streams, such as generating recorded files in the specified file format, taking video screenshots, or uploading recorded files to an extension service.
 3. Uploads the recorded files or screenshots to your third-party cloud storage according to `storageConfig`.

 The HTTP method and endpoint of `start`: